DIY - Finishing Techniques

 photo source: wisnofurniturefinishing.com

-Other variations can be made from this method.
-You can draw a small triangle or a small square and then put the scotch tape on it and draw it.
-However, the answer to these tests is less certain.
+Other variations can be made using this method.
+You can draw a small triangle or a small square, then put the tape on it and pull it out.
+The answer to these tests is less certain.

 film adhesion